|University of Newcastle Quick Snap|

 Newcastle boasts some of Australia’s best beaches and waterways for swimming, surfing, sailing and other water sports.
 Nearby Lake Macquarie is the largest coastal salt water lake in Australia, which is four times the size of Sydney Harbour and a short drive from the city.

 With a regional population of about 550,000, Newcastle supports a thriving business and commercial sector as well as an excellent network of health care and educational facilities.
-The region is famous for its coal, which is a multi-billion dollar industry.
+The region is famous for its coal, which is a multi-billion-dollar industry.
 Combined with a low cost of living and a favourable climate, Newcastle represents a relaxed and welcoming lifestyle.
-Students enjoy average temperatures in summer of between 20 to 28 degrees Celsius and seven to 18 degrees Celsius in winter.
+Students enjoy average temperatures in summer of between 20 to 28 degrees Celsius and 7 to 18 degrees Celsius in winter.

 Newcastle offers international students a coastal landscape, surf beaches, a working harbour, historic sites, the arts and a vibrant nightlife.
 The Civic Cultural Precinct is where you’ll find the Newcastle Regional Museum, Art Gallery, Civic Theatre, Civic Playhouse and the University’s music and business schools.